 This presentation highlights the synagogues that were destroyed and lost.

 This program identifies the Biblical citation that determines the role of Charity/Tzedakah/ Righteousness in the Jewish world and surveys the many customs developed to observe it.
 Through Sculpture, prints and paintings, photographs, and objects of many different media, Jews are charged to give charity as the right thing to do in different times and places.

 Art Of the Jewish Lifecycle

 Art of the Jewish Lifecycle reviews the many objects associated with a Jewish birth, Circumcision, Redemption of the Firstborn (Pidyon Ha-Ben), Baby Naming, Bar-Mitzvah, Marriage, and Death.
 Art of the Jewish Lifecycle highlights many historical and contemporary artworks and their aesthetic approaches.

 Jewish Americans and Art

-JEWISH AMERICANS AND ART is a six-part overview of the arrival, presence, efforts, accomplishments and thriving of the Jews in America.
-It covers their entrance in the mid-17th c. through their role in 18th c.
+JEWISH AMERICANS AND ART is an overview of the arrival, presence, efforts, accomplishments, and thriving of the Jews in America.
+It covers their entrance in the mid-17th c. through their role in the 18th c.
 Colonial America.
 It also includes the arrival of German Jews in the mid-19th c. followed by the largest influx of Jewish immigrants from Russia and Eastern Europe in the late 19th and early 20th c.